Remove Fake Warning from Microsoft Edge

 Screenshot of Microsoft Edge Frozen Discussion

-Dealing with Microsoft Edge fake warnings
+Dealing with the fake warnings

 Even though this fake alert from Microsoft Edge is not caused by a computer virus infection, this occurrence can lead to scamming, especially if online users are lured to communicate with the attackers using toll-free or paid online support services.
 In addition, some victims claim that fake Microsoft Edge warnings are misguiding them to download a rogue application.